booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A2/README.md

 ```bash
 ~# curl http://localhost:12080
 ```
+or point the browser (at your workstation) to http://localhost:12080 (we provided a port forwarding into the Vagrant Box for you.)

 This will trigger a small piece of  functionality in the application to attempt a call to _https://localhost:12443/index.html_, which will only be successful if the truststore has been set up correctly in scope of exercise A2 and has been provided to the application's `RestTemplate`  (and, of course, if the local HTTPS-enabled Apache is actually listening on that port).
 The expected behavior is that success of establishing a secure connection to said Apache is indicated like so:

 ```bash